-Vivian has over twenty years' experience in prosecuting and defending serious crime.
-As a testament to Vivian's skills and experience, she is an appointed treasury counsel monitoree and standing counsel to the former RCPO.
+Vivian has over twenty-five years experience in prosecuting and defending serious crime.
+As a testament to Vivian's skills and experience, she has previously successfully completed the treasury counsel monitoring process and was standing counsel to the former RCPO.

-Vivian is an experienced criminal barrister and is instructed to prosecute both as leading counsel and alone.
-Vivian has particular expertise in complex frauds, white-collar crime, financial crime, proceeds of crime and asset forfeiture instructions.
+She is an experienced criminal barrister and is instructed to prosecute both as leading counsel and alone.
+She has extensive experience both in white-collar and organised crime.

 Professional panel appointments

-- Vivian is a grade 4 Crown Prosecution Service (CPS) prosecutor of appointed advocates.
+- Grade 4 Crown Prosecution Service (CPS) prosecutor of appointed advocates.

-- Vivian is a specialist prosecutor for the CPS organised crime and fraud divisions.
+- Specialist prosecutor for the CPS organised crime and fraud divisions.

-- Vivian is a CPS specialist prosecutor for the CPS rape and serious sexual offences panel.
+- Specialist prosecutor for the CPS rape and serious sexual offences panel.

 - Criminal Bar Association.

 R v T

 RASSO prosecution in relation to extensive sexual and physical violence within a domestic relationship extending over a period of 11 years.
 Case involved vulnerable witnesses, issues of consent, coercive control and grooming.